July 2025

 Featuring four different panels, each has a tale to tell and brings to life what visitors to the centre can expect once the school and the eatery are open.

+The main image is a composite of how the hoardings will look when installed.
+The silhouetted figure demonstrates the scale of the artwork and is destined to be a real talking point.
 Inside, work continues as Rhino Interiors Group, in partnership with University College Birmingham, bring the venues to life.

 The first panel introduces the name of the two sites, illustrated with aspirational images of students and complemented by an artist's impression of the eatery.